-It's one of our favorite small kitchen appliances – aside from the coffee maker – the beloved toaster feeds our obsession with avo toast, toasted sourdough and all variations of toasted breads for that matter...
-But, if you don't know how to clean a toaster thoroughly, then that unique toasted scent that wafts through your home in the morning to help wake the kids may become not so pleasant.
-Ans, if it's really far gone, it could be a fire hazard.
+But, if you don't know how to clean a toaster thoroughly, then that caramelized carby scent that wafts through your home in the AM may become not so pleasant.
+And, if it's really far gone — it could be a fire hazard.

-Whether yours needs turning upside down or not, cleaning a toaster is easy (just also easily forgotten too).
-Free yours of cheese drippings and more burnt things using my expert knowledge.
+Whether yours needs turning upside down or not, cleaning a toaster is easy, it's just also easily forgotten.
+Free yours of crispy crumbs and other burnt things using my expert knowledge.
 Class dismissed in under half an hour — promise!

-This depends on whether you have a pop up or a toaster oven.
-We're focusing on pop up toasters here.
-Melissa Maker, author, cleaning guru and creator of Clean My Space advises: 'You have to clean these toasters out ideally once every couple of weeks and a more thorough clean once a month.
+Frequency: This depends on whether you have a pop-up or an air fryer toaster oven.
+We're focusing on pop-up toasters here.
+Melissa Maker, author, cleaning expert, and creator of Clean My Space advises you should clean your toaster ideally once every couple of weeks and a more thorough clean once a month.
 "A dirty toaster can smell, smoke, catch fire and make your food taste bad," says Maker.

-We know you know, but just as a polite and necessary reminder, you must unplug the toaster before you start.
+WARNING: We know you know, but just as a polite and necessary reminder, you must unplug the toaster before you start.
 Give it time to cool down, too.
-Then never put your fingers inside the toaster, or anything metal.
+Never put your fingers inside the toaster or anything metal.

 And we may as well mention that some (interesting) people wonder if they can clean a toaster in the dishwasher.
 It's a big fat no. Moving on.

-The crumb tray at the bottom of the toaster needs emptying to avoid the left-behind bits becoming a fire risk, so make sure you’re doing this frequently as well as when you deep clean your toaster.
+The crumb tray at the bottom of the toaster needs emptying to avoid the left-behind bits becoming a fire risk, so make sure you’re doing this frequently (including when you deep clean your toaster).
 To do this, find the tray at the bottom, there is usually a curved handle to help you slide it out.

-Crumbs will fly everywhere so we would recommend doing it over the kitchen sink or in the garden if it's not raining.
+Crumbs will fly everywhere so we would recommend doing it over the kitchen sink, kitchen trash can, or in the backyard if it's not raining.
 Consider it a little snack for the birdies and any other wildlife.
 Shake the crumbs off the tray then wipe it down using a sponge with dish soap and warm water, then air dry thoroughly.
 Meanwhile, flip your toaster upside down to dislodge any awkward crumbs.

-Now to remove greasy fingerprints and unidentifiable splashes from outside your toaster.
-You can simply clean the exterior with a damp sponge and dish soap, wipe it completely dry with a microfibre cloth.
+Next, you'll want to remove greasy fingerprints and unidentifiable splashes on the outside of your toaster.
+Simply clean the exterior with a damp sponge and dish soap, and wipe it completely dry with a microfiber cloth.

-If your toaster is a smart stainless-steel number, just a soft cloth will do the job.
-For tough stains, you can make a paste of cream of tarter and water to tackle these, using your toothbrush for a little extra elbow grease.
+If you're wondering how to clean stainless steel toasters — just a soft cloth will do the job.
+For tough stains, you can use cream of tartar and water, Bar Keepers Friend, or The Pink Stuff to tackle these, using your toothbrush for a little extra elbow grease.

 How do I get brown stains off my toaster?

-If you can't shift brown stains from a cheese toastie bag overload situation then you can try using baking soda.
-Make a paste using baking soda and a little water, then apply it to the stains with a cloth or toothbrush and let it sit for a five minutes or so depending on the severity of it.
+If you can't get rid of those brown stains left over from forgotten toast slices, then you can try using baking soda.
+Make a paste using baking soda and a little water, then apply it to the stains with a cloth or toothbrush and let it sit for five minutes or so depending on the severity.
 Then use a toothbrush to gently rub it off and the crusty food should lift off easily.

 As tempting as it may be to grab a scraper or knife end, don't as you don't want to scratch the outside material or disturb the color of your toaster.